-Why St Andrews is special… by those who play it
+Why St Andrews is special... by Woods, Nicklaus and co

 As it prepares to host the 150th Open Championship - and the 30th staging on the hallowed patch of land on Scotland's east coast - BBC Scotland asked some of golf's biggest names for their memories of St Andrews and why it matters so much...

-Jack Nicklaus: "When I came here in 1964, I couldn't believe that St Andrews was a golf course that would test golfers of that time but it still does now.
+Jack Nicklaus: "When I came here in 1964, I couldn't believe St Andrews was a course that would test golfers of that time but it still does now.
 It's a magical golf course.
 The conditions, the weather, where you actually choose to put the pins, whether the golf course gets dry, whether the golf course gets wet, all those things that make St Andrews a magical place."

 Tiger Woods: "It's about history.
 Just look at the names on the Claret Jug and you go right through time.
-It's awfully impressive to have won The Open Championship and, for me, to have won at St Andrews is even more special.
+It's awfully impressive to have won the Open Championship and, for me, to have won at St Andrews is even more special.
 Jack Nicklaus said your career is not complete unless you've won an Open at the Home of Golf, and I feel like he's correct."

 Gary Player: "You are inundated with history.
 There is nothing like it.
 The town itself, the people are knowledgeable, they know the game, they live the game.
 Just walking through the town, you can't walk 50 yards without someone coming up and talking to you.
 Walking there is like walking among your family. "